FredericGariepy/LighthouseLabs/PKM/W5/Projects/Risk Management/Project/Report.md

 ## 2. Single Point of Failure (SPOF)
 #### Summary:
 High impact to operations in likelihood of file server failure or data breach.
-Operational shutdown, non-compliance, reputational harm.
+Operational shutdown, non-compliance, reputational harm. \
 The risk of relying on a single system component that could cause operational disruptions.
-This requires implementing redundant systems to ensure continuity.
+This requires implementing redundant systems to ensure continuity. \

-Treatment time required, cost 5,000$ ~ 20,000$.
+Treatment time required to be determined, cost 5,000$ ~ 20,000$.

 #### Threat profile:
-__Asset__: File System Interface (FSI). _Not only an Interface, but also a file system_ (Rocket Software, n.d.).
+__Asset__: File System Interface (FSI). _Not only an Interface, but also a file system_ (Rocket Software, n.d.). \
-__Security Category__: SC<sub>FSI</sub> = {(Confidentiality: High), (Integrity: High), (Availability: High)}
+__Security Category__: SC<sub>FSI</sub> = {(Confidentiality: High), (Integrity: High), (Availability: High)} \
 __Security Category reasoning__: The FSI server holds data and is used organization-wide as part of operations.
-Case details do not indicate exact location of high value information asset, the FSI server is assumed as the central location for sensive data.
+Case details do not indicate exact location of high value information asset, the FSI server is assumed as the central location for sensive data. \
 __Risk owners table__:
 | **Role** | **Name** | **Responsibility Share** | **Key Responsibilities** |
 |-|-|-|-|
 | CIO  | Amanda Wilson     | Primary risk owner for overall management of IT. | Leads and oversees the IT department |
 | Manager of Systems | William Freund | Secondary risk owner for management of systems.| Operation and maintenance of IT infrastructure. |

-__Existing Vulnerability__: Dependence on a single FSI component, narrows the organization-wide file system to a single point of failure.
+__Existing Vulnerability__: Dependence on a single FSI component, narrows the organization-wide file system to a single point of failure. \
-__Threat__: Potential operational halt if the single point fails through human error, configurations, or attack.
-This SPOFmMakes the component a high value asset for attackers.
+__Threat__: Potential operational halt if the single point fails through human error, configurations, or attack. \
-SPOF has a negative _tactical_ effect_ as it halts operations that use the FSI server.
-The threat has strong negative _strategic_ effects if the FSI server, if contains sensitive information.
-This would to a likely loss of compliance, reputation, and operations.
+This SPOF Makes the component a high value asset for attackers.
+SPOF has a negative _tactical_ effect_ as it halts operations that use the FSI server. \
+The threat has strong negative _strategic_ effects if the FSI server, if contains sensitive information. \
+This would to a likely loss of compliance, reputation, and operations. \
-__Risk Strategy__: Mitigate by adding redundant FSI server.
+__Risk Strategy__: Mitigate by adding redundant FSI server. \
 __Treatment__: Implement redundancy for FSI to prevent single point failures.
-In case of failure, the secondary server can take over immediately, ensuring continuous access.
-Additionally, if the secondary server is in a geographically separate location, the system can serve as a disaster recovery solution.
+In case of failure, the secondary server can take over immediately, ensuring continuous access. \
+Additionally, if the secondary server is in a geographically separate location, the system can serve as a disaster recovery solution. \
-__Treatment Schedule and Cost__: Based on purchasing research, the inital estimated cost here is between 5000$ to 20,000$ dollars.
-The Manager of Systems must determine approprite purchases and the CIO should decide weather to support these purchases.
+__Treatment Schedule and Cost__: Based on purchasing research, the inital estimated cost here is between 5000$ to 20,000$ dollars. \
+The Manager of Systems must determine approprite purchases and the CIO should decide weather to support these purchases. \
 Likewise, both roles must determine and support a schedule for treatment.

 Recomemnded controls: missing